MhdQddo/Smart-Phone-Classification/README.md

 ## Contents:
 - Jupyter Notebooks: Contains detailed code and analysis in Jupyter Notebook format.
 - Dataset: Includes the dataset used for analysis and model training.
+[Download Dataset](https://www.kaggle.com/datasets/tarungupta02/latest-smartphone-dataset-march-2024)
 - Model Evaluation: Provides insights into the evaluation process and criteria used for selecting the final machine learning model.
 - Results: Summarizes the findings and results of the data analysis and model selection process.